Posted by Michelle Johanson on Friday, May 22, 2015 - 07:02

 Think working from home is a great option for you?
-Here’s a reality check on what you can really expect if you pursue this option.
+Here’s a reality check on what you can expect if you pursue the option to telecommute.

-I began to telecommute from a home office in 2001 and I can’t begin to tell you how many people tell me they wish they could do the same.
-The extreme reactions I get have me believing most people think I’m living the good life, lounging around all day and working here and there when I feel like it.
+I began to telecommute from a home office in 2001, and I can’t begin to tell you how many people have told me that they wish they could do the same.
+The extreme reactions I get have me believing most people think I’m living the good life, lounging around all day, spending time with the kids and working here and there when I feel like it.

-Working from home has its perks, but basically it’s work.
-There are some definite working from home pros and cons to consider before going down this path:
+The reality is this: Working from home has its perks, but basically it’s work.
+Before going down this path, you will want to consider some working from home pros and cons.

 The option to telecommute isn’t for everyone.
 You need to be very self-directed to be productive.
 It can take a while to get used to less face time with colleagues, and some people never do.

 In most administrative jobs, it’s critical that you be there in person.
-Managers like to know they can easily talk to their admins at their desks and it’s generally easier to coordinate administrative tasks or projects when you’re on-site.
+Managers like to know they can easily talk to admins at their desks, and it’s generally easier to coordinate administrative tasks or projects when you’re on-site.
 If you screen phone calls, it can get complicated working remotely.

 You get to work from the comfort of your home!